 Clinical studies understanding the behavioural barriers for the use of novel diagnostics by medical and veterinary staff are needed.
-Studies should also develop clinical and economic models identifying the epidemiology and associated cost of AMR (including cost to society of future resistance to antibiotics).
+Studies should also develop clinical and economic models identifying the epidemiology and associated cost of AMR (including cost to society of future resistance to antimicrobials).
 Such models can provide the baseline to evaluate the incremental costs and benefits of new diagnostics to healthcare systems and society.
-Currently, the price of diagnostics is relatively high compared to the cost of antimicrobials, leading to the behaviour that antibiotics are overused in inappropriate circumstances.
+Currently, the price of diagnostics is relatively high in comparison to the cost of antibiotics, leading to the behaviour that antibiotics are overused in inappropriate circumstances.
+Treatment of fungal infections is comparatively expensive and therefore the availability and use of rapid diagnostics could actually have an economic benefit.
 Cost-effectiveness analyses through comparisons with standard approaches for the diagnosis of infectious diseases and preventing exposures to AMR should be supported by studies evaluating the appropriate use of new diagnostics and the implementation of reimbursement systems.
 The development of novel diagnostics needs to be supported by sustainable business models that result in innovation, longterm investment, and public private partnerships (PPPs).
-Interactions between PPPs will also provide a framework to plan and coordinate technology development that corresponds to current and future needs of clinicians, veterinarians, food safety experts and environmental health science experts.
+Interactions between PPPs will also provide a framework to plan and coordinate technology development that corresponds to current and future needs of clinicians, veterinarians, food safety experts, agricultural users of antimicrobials and environmental health science experts.
 In addition, those who pay for diagnostics, especially healthcare insurance companies, need to be involved.
 Specific public health, patient, agricultural and environmental health issues need to be identified where a point-of-care, farm or environmental management solution matters enough to purchasers to drive demand and ensure that insurance companies or governments pay a fair price.